 (10) neglecting a client in need of nursing care;

 (11) threatening, harassing, abusing, or intimidating a client;

 (12) failing to maintain an accurate record of all pertinent health care information as defined in Rule .0224(f)(2) or .0225(f)(2) for each client;

-(13) failing to exercise supervision over persons who are authorized to practice only under the supervision of the licensed professional;
+(13) failing to exercise supervision over individuals who are authorized to practice only under the supervision of the licensed professional;

 (14) exercising influence on the client for the financial or personal gain of the licensee;